 Sadly, in the past year or so, things have become less… friendly.
 We've been heartbroken to see the stories of selfish van owners who have left behind damage and all sorts of disgusting rubbish.

 While that's a post for another time, we wanted to share details of a new scheme available in Portugal- Easy Camp.
-If you're planning a trip to Portugal, read our complete guide to campervanning in Portugal.

 What is Portugal Easy Camp?